 Our board of directors has established an audit and finance committee, a compensation committee and a nominating and corporate governance committee, and has adopted charters for each committee describing their respective responsibilities.
 The charters are available on our website at www.oesx.com.
+Our board determined that Messrs.
+Goodson and Leslie will be appointed to appropriate committees after a suitable orientation period in order to make an informed decision about which committees each director would be best suited.

 Our audit and finance committee was established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934 (which we refer to as the "Exchange Act") and is currently comprised of Messrs.
 Altschaefl, Schueller and Williamson, with Mr. Altschaefl acting as the chair.
 Each member of the audit and finance committee is an audit committee financial expert, as defined under rules of the Securities and Exchange Commission (which we refer to as the "SEC") implementing Section 407 of the Sarbanes-Oxley Act of 2002 (which we refer to as the "Sarbanes-Oxley Act").
 The principal responsibilities and functions of our audit and finance committee are to (i) oversee the reliability of our financial reporting, the effectiveness of our internal control over financial reporting, and the independence of our internal and external auditors and audit functions and (ii) oversee the capital structure of our company and assist our board of directors in assuring that appropriate capital is available for operations and strategic initiatives.
-In carrying out its accounting and financial reporting oversight responsibilities and functions, our audit and finance committee, among other things, oversees and interacts with our independent auditors regarding the auditors' engagement and/or dismissal, duties, compensation, qualifications and performance; reviews and discusses with our independent auditors the scope of audits and our accounting principles, policies and practices; reviews and discusses our audited annual financial statements with our independent auditors and management; and reviews and approves or ratifies (if appropriate) related party transactions.
-Our audit and finance committee also is directly responsible for the appointment, compensation, retention and oversight of our independent auditors.
+In carrying out its accounting and financial reporting the auditors' engagement and/or dismissal, duties, compensation, qualifications and performance; reviews and discusses with our independent auditors the scope of audits and our accounting principles, policies and practices; reviews and discusses our audit annual financial statements with our independent auditors the scope of audits and our accounting principles, policies and practices; reviews and discusses our audit and finance committee also is directly responsible for the appointment, compensation, retention and oversight of our independent auditors.
+Our audit and finance committee met 11 times in fiscal 2013.
 Our audit and finance committee meets the requirements for independence under the current rules of the NYSE MKT and the SEC, as Messrs.
 Altschaefl, Schueller and Williamson are all independent directors for such purposes.

 Our compensation committee is currently comprised of Ms. Rich and Messrs.
 Jacobson and Williamson, with Mr. Williamson acting as the chair.
 The principal functions of our compensation committee include (i) administering our incentive compensation plans; (ii) establishing performance criteria for, and evaluating the performance of, our executive officers; (iii) annually setting salary and other compensation for our executive officers; (iv) overseeing the company's response to the outcome of the advisory vote on executive compensation; and (v) annually reviewing the compensation paid to our non-employee directors.
-Our compensation committee met five times in fiscal 2012.
+Our compensation committee met seven times in fiscal 2013.
 Our compensation committee meets the requirements for independence under the current NYSE MKT and SEC rules, as Ms. Rich and Messrs.
 Jacobson and Williamson are all independent directors for such purposes.
-In connection with making decisions concerning executive compensation for fiscal 2012, our compensation committee engaged Towers Watson to provide the committee with Towers Watson's market assessment, based on its published survey sources, of the base salary, total cash compensation and total direct compensation of our executive officers to assist the committee in determining compensation.
-The aggregate fees for this engagement did not exceed \$120,000 during fiscal 2012.
+Our compensation committee engaged Towers Watson, a compensation consultant, to provide it with Towers Watson's market assessment, with a focus on competiveness, of the total compensation of the company's resource of the company's resource of the assist the committee in determining fiscal 2013 compensation.
+Towers Watson provided no other services to us fiscal 2013.
+The aggregate fees for this engagement did not exceed \$120,000 during fiscal 2013.